bitshares/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 The BitShares Blockchain Data Configuration file exists in the blockchain data directory.
 And the data directory will be created by launching a witness_node.

-At this point, we just want to create a :ref:`configuration file (cinfig.ini)  <bts-config-ini-eg-public-testnet>` to observe the parameters.
+At this point, we just want to create a :ref:`configuration file (config.ini)  <bts-config-ini-eg-public-testnet>` to observe the parameters.
 If you want to use the Public Testnet, you can use the default configuration settings without changes.

 Run the following command and end the process.
-In Windows, you can use ``[ctl]+c`` to end the process.
+You can use ``[ctrl]+c`` to end the process.

 ::